 Any change in the initial contractual scope agreed by each relevant party including Client & Contractor that is hitting any major attribute of the project (scope, cost & schedule) is known as Change Order.

 Sometimes it is mixed up with variation order but to honest, I have never seen a documented form stated as variation order.
 It’s always called a Change odder – CO.
 But in European countries, they call it a variation order as I have read it somewhere else.

 A change order is an amendment in the contract.
 It should be on a later date once both parties have an initial contract.

 Why Change Orders?

 Change orders are raised as there are design errors, change in conditions, procurement constraints or the owner wants something to change later on.
 If a client wants to compress the schedule then he needs to pay acceleration cost that itself is a change order.
-If he wants to reduce the cost then scope will automatically reduce or he needs to accept delays in project completion or on milestones wherever applicable accordingly.
+If he wants to reduce the cost then the scope will automatically reduce or he needs to accept delays in project completion or on milestones wherever applicable accordingly.